Cambridge Global Leadership Summer Programme

 Developing future leaders: helping you understand today in order to impact tomorrow!

 We offer participants a choice of a range of subjects, from the arts to the sciences.
-All the subjects taught at Cambridge Immerse are taught by tutors who are current or previous members of Oxford University or Cambridge University, and have tutored undergraduate students.
+All the subjects taught at Immerse Education are taught by tutors who are current or previous members of Oxford University or Cambridge University, and have tutored undergraduate students.
 Our rigorous vetting process ensures that all students are taught by tutors who are engaging and supportive – and most of all, enthusiastic to share their expertise.

 Our philosophy is that our participants should be challenged with interesting academic concepts; whilst our tutors create a welcoming and supportive environment in which our participants feel comfortable and thrive.